moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/pmdb_additional_data/_index.md

 ### Goals

-- Define how much data is "too much data" to be housed in the PMDB and GitLab instances
+- Define data volume limits for PMDB and GitLab instances
-- Determine additional architectures that would allow GitLab to collect additional metadata for packages and versions
+- Determine architecture choices that enable GitLab to extend the PMDB
 - Determine what types of additional data GitLab wishes to house
-- Make architectural decisions which will easily allow additional data sources in the future to be added
+- Make architectural decisions that enable future additions
-- Agree and design an architecture which can allow for the above points in a performant manner
+- Choose a proposal that allows the above in a performant manner

 ### Non-Goals

 - Move away from the current PMDB architecture and how data is fed into it.
+- Devise new synchronization mechanisms between the PMDB and GitLab instances.

 ## Proposal